This site uses affiliate links and I may earn a commission at no extra cost to you.

 FAQs

-Top Recipe Tips and Notes
+Toni’s Recipe Tips

 - Potato ricer vs. masher vs. fork: The tool you use will affect the texture of the mashed potatoes.
 A ricer will create a wonderfully even texture that’s exceptionally smooth and fluffy but also light.
-Next, you can use a masher as much or as little as preferred but is usually slightly lumpier and denser than the ricer option.
+Next, you can use a masher as much or as little as preferred but it usually results in slightly lumpier and denser potatoes than the ricer option.
 Finally, a fork will provide the chunkiest, thickest texture.
 For creamed potatoes, you could use a mixer, but be careful not to overwork the ‘taters.

 - When making LOTS of mashed potatoes: It’s best to transfer your chopped potatoes to the pan of water (or a water-filled bowl) immediately.
 Otherwise, they’ll oxidize and discolor.